avaphi7/Research/README.md

 # Research
-A collection of code and materials related to my research.
+A collection of code and materials related to analyzing proton-proton collision data from the Large Hadron Collider.

 #### Workflow
 Adding files: